a-ovchinnikov/plb3/README.md

 This is an unrefined collection of experimental code related to PL/B-3 project: a proto-compiler to Brainf--k.
-This is not a proper compiler, but rather a testbed for various techniques and styles which are to questionable to be used in actual production code.
+This is not a proper compiler, but rather a testbed for various techniques and styles which are too questionable to be used in actual production code.